lore-blog/lore-blog.github.io/_posts/2018-09-03-what-you-study-is-notwhat-you-do.md

 When an individual has the opportunity to indulge in a range of interests, their creativity and satisfaction soar.
 And that’s when their best work and efforts materialize.

-Comment below - we'd love to hear about unusual career paths or different education options!
-And, if you have any specific questions, post away!

 <i>Note: A condensed version of this article was released to IANS on August 26, 2018 and was subsequently reprinted in several regional publications.</i>